 Best of all, it is built right on top of Google Analytics.
 With the Google Optimize setup, you can start using your Analytics data to conduct A/B tests and improve the user experience and conversions on your site right away.

-First, create a new Google Optimize account by going to optimize.google.com.
-Then, click Get Started.
+Next, you need to create a new Google Optimize account.
+Go to optimize.google.com and click Get Started.

 Now you’ll have to enter an Account Name and a Container Name.